engineeringpenguins/reference/README.md

 # Processes & Procedures

-## This is a glorified knowledge base to save me time and effort looking things up
+## This is a glorified knowledge base to save me time looking things up

 ### Index of Articles